The myth that it’s bad to start and stop

 You’ve been there.
 I know I have.

-You look at your upcoming schedule and spot a stretch of relative normalcy, where you could realistically commit time and energy towards getting big or lean or “just” getting healthy.
+You look at your schedule and spot a stretch of relative normalcy, a stretch where you could commit to getting leaner or bigger or even just clean up some bad habits.

-To really nail it, you even hire a coach or invest in a meal service and demand your family also gets on board.
-No more half measures, Mr. White.
+To really nail it, you hire a coach or invest in a meal service.
+You even demand your family also gets on board.
+No more half-measures.

 Day 1 arrives and you nail it.

 Day 2 and Day 3 as well.
 Crushing it.

 And then, on Day 4, it happens.

 Stuff blows up.
 Your job.
 Or your back.
 Or maybe your water heater.
 It happens.